heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-1.md

 Login with: flintrock login my-spark-cluster
 ```

-_Note: if you get an error saying that flintrock could not find your AWS
+_Note: if you get an error saying that Flintrock could not find your AWS
 credentials, remember to set your `AWS_ACCESS_KEY_ID` and
 `AWS_SECRET_ACCESS_KEY` environment variables as specified above._